-Recommendation Comply Yes / No cipal 1 - Lay solid foundations for management and oversight Vee 1.1 Formalise and disclose the functions reserved to the Board and those delegated to management.
+Recommendation Comply Yes / No Princi 1.1 pal 1 - Lay solid foundations for management and oversight Formalise and disclose the functions reserved to the Board and those delegated to management.
 Yes 1.2 1.3 Disclose the process for evaluating the performance of senior executives.
 Provide the information indicated in the guide to reporting on Principle 1.
-Yes Yes cipal 2 - Structure the Board to add value 2.1 A majority of the Board should be independent directors.
+Yes Yes Princi pal 2 - Structure the Board to add value 2.1 A majority of the Board should be independent directors.
 No 2.2 2.3 The chairperson should be an independent director.
 The roles of chairperson and chief executive officer should not be exercised by the same individual.
 No Yes 2.4 The Board should establish a nomination committee.
 No 2.5 Disclose the process for evaluating the performance of the Board, its committees and individual directors.
 Yes 2.6 Provide the information indicated in the guide to reporting on Principle 2.
-Yes Prin cipal 3 - Promote ethical and responsible decision-making 3.1 Companies should establish a code of conduct and disclose the code or a summary of the code as to: Yes 3.1.1 The practices necessary to maintain confidence in the Company's integrity.
+Yes Princi 3.1 pal 3 - Promote ethical and responsible decision-making Companies should establish a code of conduct and disclose the code or a Yes 5.1 summary of the code as to: 105 3.1.1 The practices necessary to maintain confidence in the Company's integrity.
 3.1.2 The practices necessary to take into account their legal obligations and the reasonable expectations of their stakeholders.
 3.1.3 The responsibility and accountability of individuals for reporting and investigating reports of unethical practices.
 3.2 Establish and disclose the policy concerning trading in Company securities by directors, senior executives and employees.
-Yes 3.3 Provide the information indicated in the guide to reporting on Principle 3.
-Yes cipal 4 - Safeguard integrity in financial reporting 4.1 4.2 The Board should establish an audit committee.
-The audit committee should be structured so that it: Yes No 7.2 consists only of non-executive directors; NO consists of a majority of independent directors; is chaired by an independent chairperson, who is not chairperson of the Board; and has at least three members.
-4.3 4.4 The audit committee should have a formal charter Provide the information indicated in the guide to reporting on Principle 4.
-Yes Yes
+Yes 3.3 Companies should disclose in each annual report the measurable objectives for achieving gender diversity set by the board in accordance with the No 2.4 diversity policy and progress towards achieving them.
+Vee 3.4 Companies should disclose in each annual report the proportion of women employees in the whole organisation, women in senior executive positions and women on the board.
+Yes 3.5 Provide the information indicated in the guide to reporting on Principle 3.
+Yes Princi pal 4 - Safeguard integrity in financial reporting 4.1 The Board should establish an audit committee.
+Yes 4.2 The audit committee should be structured so that it: No consists only of non-executive directors; consists of a majority of independent directors; is chaired by an independent chairperson, who is not chairperson of the Board; and has at least three members.
+4.3 The audit committee should have a formal charter Yes 4.4 Provide the information indicated in the quide to reporting on Principle 4.
+Yes